Al-YL/AstroPhEveryday/README.md

 ## About King Kong Club

-A weekly seminar that focus on the preprints of [astrophysics of galaxies](https://arxiv.org/list/astro-ph.GA/recent) published in the last week.
+A weekly seminar that talking about the preprints of [astrophysics of galaxies](https://arxiv.org/list/astro-ph.GA/recent) published in the last week.